-Students are allowed to work up to 25 hours a week on campus while taking classes and during finals week.
+Students are allowed to work up to 25 hours a week on campus while taking 8+ undergraduate credits or 5+ graduate credits.
 If you have a second job on campus, it is critical that you inform your employers about your hours so that you will be scheduled for fewer than 25 hours during the week.
+Students are allowed one "free term" a year.
+If you fall below the credit limit (8 undergraduate or 5 graduate credits in a term) during the school year, you are responsible to let us know that you are working your free term for the year.
+Students typically choose to work their free term over the summer.
 We can employ students for up to 40 hours a week during breaks or over the summer when not taking classes.
 We cannot always provide work for everyone who wants hours over the summer.
-Decisions are made based on what is in the best interest of the children.
-Classroom skills, consistency of staffing and Please talk with your teacher if you are interested in this possibility to get more information.
+Decisions are made based on classroom needs.
+Please talk with your teacher if you are interested in this possibility to get more information.
+You are responsible to let us know if you are graduating or leaving employment.
+Special arrangements may allow you to work after graduation.